What is the welding position?

 2G pipe welding position

 this is a welding position that is easy to do.
-2G welding position is a position where the pipe is in a vertical direction and the pipe can be rotated against the vertical axis or Y-axis.
+2G welding position is a position where the pipe is in a vertical direction and weld axis in horizontal direction.
 The welder conducts welding from the side of the pipe with horizontal welding direction.
-Welder position does not change.

 5G pipe welding position